Interventions 2017 - 2018 Mrs Lisle

 At Ash Grove we pride ourselves on the early identification of children who have barriers to learning.

 Interventions put in place stem from careful analysis of pupils’ progress, specific approaches are chosen, flexible planning of programmes within these approaches and thorough training of key staff.
 Effective monitoring and evaluation of the interventions is paramount and ensures the impact is successful.

 Here is an overview of some of the interventions put in place:

 Reading Recovery is a well-established intervention scheme for children with reading difficulties.
-The programme provides daily half-hour sessions with specially trained Reading Recovery teachers for six-year-olds who are in the bottom 20% of their class in terms of reading.
+The programme provides daily half-hour sessions with Miss Roberts, our specially trained Reading Recovery teacher, and targets six-year-olds who are in the bottom 20% of their class in terms of reading.

 Pulling It Together

 Supporting children to effectively consolidate their phonic knowledge and apply their skills within a reading and writing context.

 Motor skill interventions improve fundamental movement skills of children.